aaravavi/Jio-Things-Application-VAPT/README.md

 ### Vulnerabilities

-#### Hardcoded secrets : Send False Notification to All Users on the Platform
+#### Hardcoded secrets: Send False Notification to All Users on the Platform

 ![Hardcoded secrets : Send False Notification to All Users on the Platform](vid/vidio1.gif)